tmsquill/supplycrate/README.md

 # README #

-GW2-Supply-Crate is a Python wrapper for the Guild Wars 2 API (found at https://api.guildwars2.com/).
-Additionally, it provides a variety of tools for data visualization, history tracking, and other forms of data analysis.
+GW2-Supply-Crate is an intuitive Python wrapper for the Guild Wars 2 API (found at https://api.guildwars2.com/).
+It also includes a variety of tools for data visualization, history tracking, and other forms of data analysis.

 Version 0.0.1